MathieuCesbron/Maze/README.md

 ```
 After some warnings from Tensorflow, you will see the updated maze after each steps on the output.

-You will also have a file render.txt in the render folder that give you a resume of each episodes played.
+You will also have a file render.txt in the render folder that give you a resume of each episode played.